 Geographically Cong is the natural gateway to the West so it has a long history of archaeological activity.
 The Gaelic for Cong is Cunga, meaning narrow strip of land.
 In the heart of the village is Cong Abbey which originated in the 7th Century.
 The famous Cross of Cong was used in Cong Abbey in the 12th century and can still be visited in the National Museum in Dublin.
 The district around Cong is abundant in archaeological remains including stone circles, burial sites and castles.
 Cong is also known by many people because of the filming of the ‘Quiet Man Movie’ in 1951.
 Starring John Wayne and Maureen O’Hara it was an international success and is still loved by many today.
 A visit to the Museum of Country Life in Castlebar is a great way to get a feel for Irish Country life and culture.

 In Cong village there are three hotels and a couple of B&B’s as well as some self-catering apartments.
 There are several more B&B’s as well as a hostel within walking distance of the village.
-For those who wish for some extra luxury, Lisloughrey Lodge and the famous Ashford Castle are a short walk from the village.
+For those who wish for some extra luxury, The Lodge at Ashford and the famous Ashford Castle are a short walk from the village.

 With regard to eating Cong has a thriving Café scene in the summer months.
 Pick up a coffee or a light lunch in any of the Café’s or pubs.
-The Hungry Monk in particular is well established as a cosy eatery for lunch.
 For some traditional Irish or pub food there are three pubs to choose from; Danagher’s Hotel, Ryan’s Hotel (Crowes Nest bar) and Lydon’s Lodge.
 Many of these pubs have live music on at the weekend.
 If you are self-catering Ryan’s Food Emporium has a selection of local meats and delicious home-made ready meals if you do not feel like cooking.